Audi Car Finance Refunds: Check If You’re Owed Compensation

 • Details of your complaint: How were you mis-sold?
 This is the first question your dealer will have once you have initiated a claim.
 This is why you should clearly outline why you believe the agreement was mis-sold and mention everything, such as high interest rates, hidden commissions, or lack of transparency regarding balloon payments and mileage caps.

 • Request a refund or compensation: There’s no need for that fluff.
 Ask for a refund or compensation; that’s it.
-Just make sure that you ask these for any overpaid interest or unfair charges that you were misled into the agreement.
+Just make sure that you ask for any overpaid interest or unfair charges that you were misled into the agreement.

 • Provide evidence: Keep and gather for submission all the important and relevant documents such as finance agreement, payment history, and any other supporting documents that demonstrate the mis-selling.

-Audi Finance usually responds by investigating the merit of the claim, but note that it can take some time, so better prepare yourself for that.
+Audi Finance usually responds by investigating the merit of the claim, but note that it can take some time, so better to prepare yourself for that.
 Keep a record of all communications with Audi Finance for future reference.

 4. File a Formal Claim